bus7d/BIGF00t/README.md

 # BIGF00t
-BIGF00t.sh is a FootPrinting Tool to use with masscan output
+BIGF00t.sh is a FootPrinting Tool to handle large masscan output

-BIGF00t.sh is meant to be used when scanning a wide scope of IPs and ports with masscan.
+BIGF00t.sh is meant to be used when scanning a wide scope of IPs and ports with masscan so nmap

 https://github.com/robertdavidgraham/masscan